sean-patten-co/Practicum-August-2020---COVID-19-Spread-on-Public-Transportation/README.md

 The Exploration and Analysis files contain the markup code.

+Mapping of Cluster.R maps the clusters created in the most recent Exploration and Analysis files.

 This is my project in detecting the effect public transportation systems have on the spread of COVID-19.

 The files progress from building the dataset using .xlsx and .csv files, to exploration, to analysis.